mostafaism1/qeema-interview-task/README.md

 1. Frontend

    - The process of searching for a third-party charting library that can produce similar charts to the proposed designs proved very time consuming and ended unsuccessfully, which is why I had to build and assemble my own charts.
-I achieved through the use of [https://www.npmjs.com/package/@syncfusion/ej2-angular-progressbar](SyncFusion's ProgressBarModule), more specifically, the **linear** and **circular** progress bars.
+I achieved through the use of [SyncFusion's ProgressBarModule](https://www.npmjs.com/package/@syncfusion/ej2-angular-progressbar), more specifically, the **linear** and **circular** progress bars.
    - I used the **linear** progress bar to build the horizontal progress bars on the Strategic Themes Progress.
    - I used the **circular** progress bar to build the donut overall percentage on the Strategic Themes Progress.
    - I used the Angular Flex Layout library to achieve responsive design.